mgvoz/portfolio-project/README.md

-Portfolio Project Tutorial --- for practice with React and Bootstrap together.
+Portfolio Project Tutorial --- for practice with React and Bootstrap together, deployed React app with GH pages.